-The project would not result in direct housing construction, but would facilitate and provide a policy framework for future housing development throughout the City.
-Demolition and construction activities associated with future housing development facilitated by the HEU would require transport of hazardous materials (e.g., asbestos containing materials, lead-based paint, and/or contaminated soils).
-This transport would be limited in duration.
-Compliance with handling measures is required by the City, County's Department of Environmental Health, and the South Coast Air Quality Management District during construction and operational phases of future development projects.
+The project would not result in direct housing construction, but would provide a planning, policy and regulatory framework that is supportive of future housing development in the City in accordance with regional needs as determined by HCD and SCAG.
+Demolition and construction activities associated with future housing development and site redevelopment in the City may involve the transport of hazardous materials such as asbestos containing materials, lead-based paint, and/or contaminated soils from demolition of older structures.
+This transport would be localized and limited in duration.
+Compliance with proper handling measures is required by the City, County's Department of Environmental Health, and the SCAOMD during construction and operational phases of future development projects.
 These measures include standards and regulations regarding the storage, handling, and use of hazardous materials.

-Future housing development facilitated by the HEU would not involve ongoing or routine use of substantial quantities of hazardous materials during operations (occupancy of future housing).
+Future housing development facilitated by the project would not involve ongoing or routine use of substantial quantities of hazardous materials during operations (occupancy of future housing).
 Only small quantities of hazardous materials would be anticipated including cleaning solvents, fertilizers, pesticides, and other materials used in regular maintenance.
 On the local level, the County Fire Department routinely provides inspections to ensure the safe storage, management, and disposal of any hazardous materials in accordance with the federal, state, and local regulations.
-Impacts associated with the transport, use, or disposal of hazardous materials would be less than significant.
+As the current project is a planning, policy and regulatory document update with no construction proposed, there would be no impacts associated with the transport, use, or disposal of hazardous materials.

-Based on the age of the buildings on any given future identified land development site, asbestoscontaining materials (ACM) and lead based paints (LBP) may be present inside or outside the buildings.
+Based on the age of the buildings on any given future identified land development site in the HEU sites inventory, asbestos-containing materials (ACM) and lead based paints (LBP) may be present inside or outside the buildings.
 For these redevelopment sites, or on sites where demolition is required, prior to any site disturbing activities, the City would require than the Applicant and/or Owner conduct testing for the presence of ACM and LBP.
-If the testing determines that ACM and/or LBP are present on-site, removal of these potential hazardous building materials shall occur in accordance with all regulatory procedures prior to on-site demolition activities.
+If the testing determines that ACM and/or LBP are present on-site, removal of these potentially hazardous building materials shall occur in accordance with all regulatory procedures prior to onsite demolition activities.
 Any materials exported from the site must be properly managed and transported to an appropriately permitted facility if it is characterized as a regulated or hazardous waste.